-In Part 1 we discussed practical considerations in choosing repertoire, such as the makeup of your performing group and the your intended audience.
+In Part 1 we discussed practical considerations in choosing repertoire, such as the makeup of your performing group and the expectations of your intended audience.
 Now we’ll look at how to find appropriate literature:

 Where do you look?